 Knoxville Medication Error & Prescription Drug Attorney

 Nursing home residents depend on the proper administration of medication to help them recover from illness or injury.
-At Brezina Law, we have heard from countless seniors and their family members that medication errors happen with alarming frequency.
+At Atkins Brezina, PLLC, we have heard from countless seniors and their family members that medication errors happen with alarming frequency.
 To discuss your ability to receive compensation, give our Knoxville medication error attorney a call.

 Medication Errors in Knoxville Nursing Homes